nathanbuchar/russian-language/04_pronunciation.md

 * **в Омске** – *\[**vó**mske\]*

-Some of these consonant clusters can be challenging for native speakers of English, and a pretty common mistake is to always pronounce the preposition **в** voiced, then maybe to put a little vowel sound before the next word so for **«в Сочи»** you get something like *\[vi Sochi\]*.
+Some of these consonant clusters can be challenging for native speakers of English, and a pretty common mistake is to always pronounce the preposition **в** as voiced, then maybe to put a little vowel sound before the next word so for **«в Сочи»** you get something like *\[vi Sochi\]*.
 But we want to be sure to avoid this tendency.

 You may have noticed that it's always the *following* consonant that affects the consonant that precedes it, it's always going backwards.
 This is also true when the last consonant of a cluster is voiced and the preceding one is voiceless.
 The voiced quality of the proceeding consonant changes the preceding one to voiced.